Introducing the OpenGov ERP Cloud: The Only Full-Featured, Collaborative and Communicative Government ERP

 “Where to begin?” in transforming government technology was a key critical question.
 OpenGov was founded on the heels of the last recession by Zac Bookman, Joe Lonsdale, and an early founding team:

 “We started OpenGov after discovering the current state of government technology.
-The systems in use in nearly 100,000 governments in the U.S. have not seen much change in 20 to 30 years.”
+The systems in use in governments across the U.S. have not seen much change in 20 to 30 years.”

 By focusing on financial reporting OpenGov was able to first help hundreds of governments easily understand and improve their operations while building public trust.
 Our analysis showed that the Budget Process is the key strategic workflow that drives much of the planning and operations of all governments.
 It was one of the hardest processes to automate and, up until this point, had never been properly addressed or solved by legacy software vendors in the market.